falconry/falcon/docs/deploy/nginx-uwsgi.rst

   You could use a tarball, zip file, scp or any other means to get your source onto a server.

-Then create a virtual environment which can be used to install your dependencies.
+Next, create a virtual environment which can be used to install your dependencies.

 .. code:: sh